autonity/docs.autonity.org/validators/register-vali/index.md

 - the key used in the `aut tx sign` command

 Check your configuration as described in the "Important Note" at the start of this section.

+If you are still unable to register, verify there is not a mismatch in the treasury, oracle, enode, or consensus keys being used.
+You can do this using the `ethkey` utility for the verification steps beneath.

 ::: {.callout-tip title="Verifying your ownership proof against your keys" collapse="false"}